lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 **A More Robust Approach:**

-Evaluation on naturally occurring conversations—podcasts, phone calls, meeting recordings—would better represent actual use cases.
+Evaluation on naturally occurring conversations—podcasts, phone calls, meeting recordings, would better represent actual use cases.
 The challenge lies in obtaining labeled data for these scenarios, but such data is necessary to truly validate an audio model's performance.

 ---